 2. Your kid says something totally embarrassing.

-From “Who stinks?” to “Where is that man’s leg?” to “Mommy, I have to poop,” our kids say the darndest things!
+From “Who stinks?” to “Why is that man in a wheelchair?” to “Mommy, I have to poop,” our kids say the darndest things!
 Although you might want to bury your head in the sand, try to keep a sense of humor when your wee one drops a totally inappropriate truth bomb.
 And just think, it’s sure to be a funny story to tell in the future.

 1. When your kid says they hate you.